Smart Water Shut-Off Valves For Commercial Buildings: A Short Guide

 The main disadvantages with these approaches are that they are slow, can’t be retrofitted—in the case of BAS—and they require maintenance teams to be scheduled round the clock to be onsite.
 The decision to shut off the water is also made only after a leak is noticed or reported to maintenance teams.

-Remote water shut off
+Remote water shut-off

 Remote water shut-off is the ability to open and close water valves from anywhere, generally through a desktop or mobile app.